pravega/pravega/documentation/src/docs/admin-guide/lts-sizing.md

 per Controller devoted to auto-retention should be enough.
 However, if you expect your workload to be very intensive in terms of auto-retention (i.e., thousands of Streams, stringent retention requirements) consider to increase the thread pool size to 2-4 threads.

+- _Maximum size of single chunk in LTS: In production, it may be required to revisit the value of `writer.rollover.size.bytes.max`.
+Limiting the size of chunks in LTS poses a trade-off: if the value is low, the system will achieve fine retention granularity (good) but extra metadata overhead (not so good).
+On the contrary, a high value in this parameter induces coarse retention granularity with less metadata overhead.
+Limiting chunk sizes between 1GB-16GB seems reasonable in many scenarios.